maxadamski/colosseum/backend/README.md

 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO colosseumdb_admin;
 ```

-3. Create conda environment with necessary requirements:
+#### 3. Create conda environment with necessary requirements:

 ```
 conda env create -f environment.yml conda activate backend
 ```

+#### 4. Start the API:

-4. Start redis instances:
+Create redis instances:

 ```
 make redis
 ```

-5. Start the API:
+Run the api with uvicorn:

 ```
 make serve
 ```

-6. Test the API using the generated swagger docs: http://127.0.0.1:8000/docs#
+Test the API using the generated swagger docs: http://127.0.0.1:8000/docs#